 Having the latest technologies to drive your business and digital product strategy is great.
 But sometimes, in pursuit of trends, we forget about basic things.

 Cloud-first is the main philosophy behind many digital transformation initiatives.
-The cloud is the main helper for most companies in their journey to become more fast, flexible, and scalable.
+The cloud is the main helper for most companies to become more fast, flexible, and more scalable.

 Cloud is more than just a technology infrastructure.
 It provides a simplified environment to support business initiatives and realize the value of developments, such as: